null--/reXp/README.md

 # reXp
 A collection of my codes and files I use in my reverse engineering workshops and classes.

+## TODO
+Automake script for ARM 32/64, Linux 32/64, Win 32/64, OSX 32/64 with and without optimization

+Upload C++::Class source codes

+Upload Sharif-UT Workshop source codes

+Upload Tehran-UT CTF source code

-What a reverse engineer expected to know.
+###### What a reverse engineer expected to know "IN-DEPTH".
 ## General Info
-Executable file types
+Executable files formats

-From C to assembly
+From C to assembly to disassembly!

 Endian

 ## Dissassembly (of your targeted COMPILER/OS/CPU)
 ### Variables
-Stack and its growth
+Stack (and its growth)

 Variables (Local vs Global)